Quicklinks

 Section 5.
 Quorum

-A majority of WSC members that have enrolled at the WSBC will constitute a quorum.
+A majority of WSC members who have enrolled at the WSBC will constitute a quorum.

 Section 6.
 Special Meetings

-1. Special meetings of the WSI may be called by the WSI Chair, WSB, and/or upon the written request of 5% of the WSC members and shall state the purpose of any meetings.
+1. Special meetings of the WSI may be called by the WSI Chair, WSB, and/or upon the written request of five percent of the WSC members and will state the purpose of any meetings.
 Any decision made at a special meeting will be readdressed no later than the following annual meeting.

-2. Notice of special meetings of the WSI will be given either by first class mail or electronically to all WSC members at least thirty (30) days prior to the meeting date and shall state the purpose of the meeting.
+2. Notice of special meetings of the WSI will be given electronically to all WSC members at least 30 days prior to the meeting date and will state the purpose of the meeting.
 Special meetings will be held virtually.
-Participation by remote communication shall be subject to procedures as the board adopts, provided the board shall implement reasonable measures to (1) verify that each person participating is a registered WSC member; (2) provide each person participating electronically with a reasonable opportunity to propose, object to, and vote upon a specific action, and to see, read or hear the proceedings of the meeting substantially concurrently with those proceedings; and (3) record and maintain a record of any votes or other actions taken by electronic communication at the meetings.
+Participation by remote communication will be subject to procedures adopted by the board, provided that the board will implement reasonable measures to (1) verify that each person participating is a registered WSC member; (2) provide each person participating electronically with a reasonable opportunity to propose, object to, and vote upon a specific action, and to see, read or hear the proceedings of the meeting substantially concurrently with those proceedings; and (3) record and maintain a record of any votes or other actions taken by electronic communication at the meetings.

 3. The WSC may direct the WSB to create any policy or procedure necessary to meet the primary purpose of FA and continue FA business during a period of emergency, notwithstanding any existing bylaws of the corporation with which the proposed policy or procedure might conflict.